Support for research fellowship applicants

 Research is Everyone’s Business

-Professor Jeremy Levy
+Prof Jeremy Levy

 Director of Clinical Academic Training, Imperial College AHSC

-Dr Caroline Alexander
+Prof Caroline Alexander

 “There are many routes and avenues to doing research.
 We want to break down barriers, offer support and show that research can be an integral part of clinical practice.”